 Ideal for active, adventurous families who are looking to learn from and give back to the global community, our 7-day family community service trip takes us through the tropical Costa Rican countryside.
-This family-fun service adventure is a delightful introduction to the pacifist, green, and mountainous nation of Costa Rica and is a great way to get to know like-minded folks.
+This family-fun service adventure is a delightful introduction to the peaceful, green, and mountainous nation of Costa Rica and is a great way to get to know like-minded folks.
 Immerse yourself in the rural Costa Rican countryside, whitewater raft alongside tropical toucans, and give back to the community.
 Costa Rica is a natural playground for visitors of all ages!

 Please note that this trip can be customized.
 We've had families and groups of all backgrounds join us in Costa Rica.
 If you have specific requirements or trip needs, please send us an email and we will do our best to accommodate your group!

 Take your family on the volunteer service adventure of a lifetime!
 Pura Vida!

 Making ourselves at home in a mountainous Turrialba community, we work alongside local families on renovation projects and language exchange.
 Sipping coffee straight from local farms (parents only), and sharing traditional gallo pinto around the breakfast table, our days are filled with sunshine and a true sense of global community.

 The best game of eye spy you have ever played is waiting for you in Costa Rica.
 With the help of our guides, we will scan the tree tops for these two- and three-toed slow pokes.
 These friendly guys are a bit hard to see as they blend in so well with their surroundings, so look hard!

 #3.
 Empanada Making!

 After an adventurous day on the river, learn to make empanadas, a fried pastry filled with refried beans, cheese, and other ingredients, at an outdoor kitchen in the rainforest.
 Learn to make this coveted treat so loved in Costa Rica!